TheDolentCity/jotun/src/content/docs/rules/compendium.md

 Actions are what a pilot or AI can do on their turn by spending power.
 Some actions can only be performed while in a mech.
 Power returns to full at the start of a character's turn.

 - **Attack** `(1P)` Use a mount or pilot weapon to attack.
 Roll any necessary dice (take the highest) and add any modifiers.
 Subtract the target's armor.
 If the result is higher than 0, the target reduces their HP by that number and any on-hit effects occur.
-If you spend multiple power to attack the same target, you roll multiple attacks and still only take the one highest result.
+If you spend multiple power to attack the same target, you roll multiple attacks and still only take the one highest result. **You can only attack with the same mount/weapon once per turn.**
 - **Boost** `(3P)` Move 2x your speed in a straight line.
 You count as flying for the duration of the movement, but you must land on or grab onto a solid surface, otherwise you fall.
+- **Charge** `(1P)` Increase a mount's charge by +1.
 - **Disengage** `(1P)` You do not trigger the overwatch reaction until the end of your turn.
 - **Extinguish** `(1P)` Decrease current flame rating by 1d6.
 - **Grapple** `(1P)` Make an opposed torque check against an engaged target.
 On success, the target gains the grapple condition.
+- **Improvised Attack** `(1P)` Make an improvised melee attack with your mech or an object you're holding.
+Roll 1d6 and treat the attack as if it has the melee, kinetic, and knockback 1 properties.
 - **Move** `(1P)` Move your speed.
 - **Nuclear Override** `(3P)` Override the safety systems and protocols to execute a reactor meltdown.
 The reactor meltdown occurs at the start of your next turn.
 Alternatively, spend 1 additional power to execute the reactor meltdown immediately.
 - **Overcharge** `(0P)` Gain +2 heat and +1 power or +2 heat to add 1d4 to one roll this turn.
 Can only be performed once per round.
 You cannot overcharge and vent on the same turn.
 - **Prepare** `(?P)` Describe a detailed situation and how you would react.
 Spend the amount of power needed to perform that action.
 If the situation occurs outside of your turn, you may perform that exact reaction for 0 power.
 - **Reload** `(1P)` Choose one used loading mount.
 It can now be used again.
 - **Repair** `(1P)` Mark one user of repair.
 Reset HP to maximum or make an engineering check to repair a broken mount.
+Some NPCs do not reset HP to max and instead regain 1d6 HP.
 - **Save** `(1P)` Make a save against one condition affecting you that a save can end.
 - **Shutdown** `(1P)` Clear all conditions and heat, but gain the offline condition.
 Lose the condition at the start of your next turn and regain full power.
 - **Teamwork** `(1P)` You add your combat efficiency rating die to the next dice roll you make.
 You can only take this action once per round when you are inside of your jotun and the smart AI is active.